 We spoke to Dr. Tepper more about what this new class of migraine treatment means for patients and the importance of advocacy.

 A new class of migraine specific treatment

-During the webinar, which is now available on-demand, Dr. Tepper provided viewers an overview of the traditional medications for migraine, including over-the-counter medications and triptans.
+During the webinar, Dr. Tepper provided viewers an overview of the traditional medications for migraine, including over-the-counter medications and triptans.
 Before anti-CGRPs, triptans were the last migraine-specific class of treatment to come out, and that was in the 1990s.
 While many people with migraine use triptans to successfully stop migraine attacks, Dr. Tepper notes that they are not a perfect solution.
 Not everyone can take triptans, especially people with uncontrolled high blood pressure, or history of heart attack or stroke, and they also can lead to medication overuse headache.

 Dr. Tepper explained that anti-CGRP treatments were designed to target CGRP.
 It’s a protein involved in generating the head pain associated with migraine.
 They do this by blocking the CGRP from attaching to its receptor, thereby blocking the pain signal.
 Alternatively, they take CGRP out of circulation.
 In comparison with traditional medications, anti-CGRPs have fewer side effects and can be used by more people.
 This is partly due to the fact that the antibodies do not cross into the brain, while at the same time, the kidney or liver don’t process them.

 Webinar attendees also had the opportunity to hear from two patient advocates and learn tips and tricks for speaking with their doctors about these new medications and practicing migraine advocacy.
 Looking back on her years of living with migraine, AMF Board Member Deborah Henscheid Lorenz shared that she wished she had kept a list of medications she had tried through various doctors so she could share that with her current provider.